Chunking the Critic: A Transformer-based Soft Actor-Critic with N-Step Returns: Experiments

-We replace the Transformer critic with GRU and LSTM variants under identical training (10M env steps; standard: 20M).
-Although recurrent critics can model action sequences, our gradient–level averaging analysis (\S~\ref{subsec: gradient averaging}; App.~\ref{apx: gradient averaging proof}) does not directly apply, and parallelism is reduced (Fig.~\ref{fig: training time}).
+\textbf{GRU/LSTM as the Critic.} We replace the Transformer critic with GRU and LSTM variants under identical training (10M env steps; standard: 20M).
+Although recurrent critics can model action sequences, our gradient–level averaging analysis (\S~\ref{subsec: gradient averaging}; App.~\ref{apx: gradient averaging proof}) does not directly apply, and parallelism is reduced (Fig.~\ref{fig:training_time}).
 Empirically, both GRU and LSTM underperform the Transformer critic on Box–Pushing in our setting (Fig.~\ref{fig:abl-f}).

+\textbf{Robustness under noise and partial observability.} We evaluate robustness to injected noise on actions and states, stochastic early termination, and partial observability via short observation windows.
+T-SAC degrades gracefully under action and state noise, retaining a clear performance margin over SAC and CrossQ.
+Stochastic termination and partial observability lead to larger drops and higher variance, but T-SAC remains at least as stable as these baselines, suggesting that sequence\textendash conditioned critics help mitigate such effects.